 In San Francisco, a basic level of property history research and documentation to inform determination of historic status by the Planning Department.
-(Required by the San Francisco Planning Department.
+(Required by the San Francisco Planning Department and some other municipalities.)

 - Historic Resource Evaluations (HRE)

 Intensive property research and documentation, formal evaluation of historic status, and proposed project review according to California Environmental Quality Act (CEQA) guidelines.
 (Required by the San Francisco Planning Department and many other local government agencies.)

-- Project Review & Secretary of the Interior's Standards Analysis
+- Project Impacts Analysis & Secretary of the Interior's Standards Analysis

 Review of a proposed project, according to the Secretary of the Interior's Standards for the Treatment of Historic Properties and/or prescribed local guidelines, to determine the appropriateness of alteration or demolition effects on a historic property.